collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_user_interface.rst

 **Problem**: You want to batch delete a set of records.

 **Solution**: The easiest way to batch delete records is to add the target records to a set via search results.
 Opening the "sets" menu in the search results tool bar will give you controls to add multiple or single records at a time.
-Once your to-be-deleted set is complete you can open the batch under Manage > My sets.
+Once your to-be-deleted set is complete you can open the batch under **Manage > My sets**.
 Click the multi-record icon and then chose "More options" in the record inspector on the upper left hand corner of the screen.
 There you will see options for batch delete.

 Searching on a Specific Metadata Element
 ----------------------------------------